andylolu2/cuda-mnist/docs/blog.md

 | Registers     | :star:               | :star: :star: :star: |

 Here's a high-level view of how each memory type is utilised:
-1. Each threadblock would first load its required inputs into **shared memory**.
+1. Each threadblock would first load its required inputs from global memory into **shared memory**.
 All subsequent accesses to those data would thus be served by the shared memory instead of by the slower global memory.
-2. Each warp would first load its required inputs into **registers**.
+2. Each warp would first load its required inputs from shared memory into **registers**.
 All subsequent accesses to those data would be served by the fast registers directly.

 ## Diving into the details